hncpr1992/JobParser/README.md

 # Data science job project
-My target is to use the python module scrappy to crab data from the indeed website and generate a GUI with showing the analysis of Data science job
+My target is to use beautifulsoup to crab data from the indeed website and generate a GUI with showing the analysis of Data science job